-The Roads Regulation 2008 supports the powers of councils under the Act.
+The Roads Regulation 2018 supports the powers of councils under the Act.

-Transport Administration Act 1988 - Minister for Roads, Maritime and Freight
+Transport Administration Act 1988 - Minister for Transport and Roads / Minister for Regional Transport and Roads

 This Act includes the power to delegate functions of Roads and Maritime Services and powers to regulate traffic management and safety, including traffic control devices and special event parking schemes, as well as the interrelationship with laws relating to local government.